AlexandraH-code/ms2-ShoppingList/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to check how the site looks on different devices and how responsive it is
 - [tinypng](https://tinypng.com/) - Used to compress images
 - [HTML Validator](https://validator.w3.org/nu/) - Used to validate the HTML files
-- [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS file
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate the JavaScript code
+- [JavaScript validator](https://www.site24x7.com/tools/javascript-validator.html) - Used to validate the JavaScript code
+- [JShint](https://jshint.com/) - Used to validate the JavaScript Code
 - [Open Clipart](https://openclipart.org/) - The image of the shopping basket can be found here
 - [Favicon](https://favicon.io/favicon-converter/) - Used to generate the favicon
 - [Fontawsome](https://fontawesome.com/) - For the shopping basket icon
 - [Happy Hues](https://www.happyhues.co/) - for the color palette that I have chosen to use
 - [ColorSpace](https://mycolor.space/) - to find a color gradient to the background color on my shopping list function
+- [ColorMagic Contrast Checker](https://colormagic.app/contrast-checker) - to check the constrast of the colors that I have chosen
 - [Easils font pairing guide](https://about.easil.com/free-font-pairing-guide-templates/) - to find the fonts that I have chosen to use
 - [Google Fonts](https://fonts.google.com/) - to download the fonts that I have chosen to use (Cookie and Roboto)
 - [W3Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) - to find breakpoints for different devices